-If you’re planning to have a table service meal, in general you’ll want to allow at least an hour.
+If you’re planning to have a table service meal, in general, you’ll want to allow at least an hour.
 Sometimes you have to wait for your reservation.
 Sometimes service is a little slow.
-And in the case of a Character Meal, sometimes you have to wait for characters.
-So be sure to allow plenty of time for sit down restaurants.
+And in the case of a Disney Restaurant with a Character Meal, sometimes you have to wait for characters.
+So be sure to allow plenty of time for sit-down restaurants.

 Coffee at Walt Disney World